tbilloud/gate-pixel/README.md

 Or multiple images side-by-side with plot_recos().
 On macOS, these functions cannot yet be used in the same script as Gate ( see [napari/opengate conflict](#napariopengate-conflict)).

+See the [documentation](doc/readme.md) and function definitions in the code for more details.

 ## [napari/opengate conflict](#napariopengate-conflict)